 This chapter focuses on Texas statutory and common law regarding the rights of landlords and tenants with respect to residential leases.
 Be wary of relying on resource materials that may include general statements of what the law usually is across the nation, as Texas law is quite different from the laws of other states, particularly regarding statutory landlord-tenant law.

-- Is a tenant entitled to terminate a lease if the dwelling is completely or partially unusable?
+- Is a tenant entitled to terminate a lease if the dwelling is completely or partially unusable after a disaster?